TheBatNoob/immutable-passport/README.md

 Now that you have a sample web application project, you can install the Immutable SDK as a dependency.
 To do this, run the following command in your project's root directory:

     npm install -D @imtbl/sdk
-In your sample web application, create a JavaScript file (e.g., app.js) where you will initialize the Passport client and implement Passport functionalities.
-Here's how to initialize Passport in your app.js:
+In your sample web application, create a JavaScript file (e.g., passwordconfig.js) where you will initialize the Passport client and implement Passport functionalities.
+Here's how to initialize Passport:

     import { config, passport } from '@imtbl/sdk';